 In french dye and tincture are synonymous.
 Both mean tingeing stuff.

-” Who does refuse to admire the sight of Tinctures, along with their living penetration to the bodies center attracting the spiritual virtues?
+” Who does refuse to admire the sight of Tinctures, along with their living penetration to the body’s center attracting the spiritual virtues?
 When the bodies are deprived of their Souls.

 Third Chapter.
-On the Asters of Philosophic Sky, specially of the Sun which is Gold.
+On the Asters of Philosophic Sky, especially of the Sun which is Gold.

-Since this spiritual Water, or Quintessence, is so simile to Sky, it is reasonable to put some stars in it.
+Since this spiritual Water, or Quintessence, is so similar to the Sky, it is reasonable to put some stars in it.
 Just to give it some different virtues.”

 “You will see the dyes (tinctures in original french) coming out like bright and subtle fires, like stars in the sky, which leading place is taken by the Sun.
 Our Sun is the metal gold, which is the King, the most excellent and perfect of terrestrial bodies.
 It is invincible, immortal.”

 This Brouaut’s statement is nothing new in Alchemy.
 Gold is the metal of transmutations.
 Perhaps, in a gold electronic cloud, a certain amount of Secret Fire is contained.
 Perhaps, in that lies its perfection.
 In fact, Brouaut compares it to Sun, another body hugely rich in Secret Fire, but quite impossible to be gathered directly (5).”But if gold is invulnerable even to fire attacks, how do we manage to place it in our Sky?
 Most have taught the way, like for instance Ramon Lullius, Philippe Ulstadius, and in more recent times Theophrastus Paracelsus, Gerard Dorneus, and some others, anyway each in different ways, but all tended to the same end: to extract the Tincture and reproduce ( Brouaut uses the term “imprint”) the virtue in the Water of Life, or Spirit of Wine.”